dialmaster/DockTUI/README.md

 # DockerView Configuration File
 # This file controls various settings for the DockerView application

+# Application Settings
+app:
+  # Refresh interval in seconds for updating container status
+  # Lower values update more frequently but use more resources
+  # Default: 5.0
+  refresh_interval: 5.0

 # Log Display Settings
 log:
   # Maximum number of log lines to keep in memory per container/stack